Latest News

 SolarEdge Technologies has also seen a notable increase in stock prices in 2025.
 The company makes inverters which optimize power flow through solar panels.
 SolarEdge's shares have risen by about 200% in the past year.

-SolarEdge, based in Israel, is not an American company.
+SolarEdge, a company based in Israel, is not an American firm.
 It has expanded rapidly its U.S. production base, and will therefore benefit from the strong demand for local-made components when the U.S. grid continues to add solar systems.

 The seven stocks above, although they all have distinct roles in the U.S. Clean Energy space, all have benefited so far from the growing tide of investor attention in this sector in 2025.